Planning: Training in civilian oversight of security sector, facilitate strategic development and review of Ministry of Security, Puntland

 Subject to the evolving institutional and security situation in Puntland, the above will be achieved through a joint UNSOM/ISSAT team approach, undertaking the following activities:

-- working with PDRC (local NGO building up capacity of the Ministry of Security (MoS) Security Analysis Unit) to strengthen their role in the project;
+- working with the Putland Development Research Center (PDRC), a local NGO building up capacity of the MoS Strategic Analysis Unit (SAU), to strengthen their role in the project;

 - working with the MoS to build their understanding of their role as a security ministry;